open-telemetry/opentelemetry-specification/specification/schemas/file_format_v1.0.0.md

               # in the previous version, the values are the new attribute name
               # starting from this version.
               peer.service: peer.service.name
+            apply_to_spans:
+              # apply only to spans named "HTTP GET"
+              - "HTTP GET"

     span_events:
       # Definitions that apply to Span Event data type.